SustainableCommunityDevelopmentHub/Node.js-Starter-Template/README.md

 This will import the Socket.IO module and tell it to listen for socket events via our server.
 For a full list of all events available through the Socket.IO object created ('io') have a look here: https://github.com/LearnBoost/socket.io/wiki/Exposed-events.
 The first event we'll use is the 'connection' event, which fires every time a new connection is made to the server from any web page in our application.
 From this event we can grab the socket details for every user who connects to our app.

 When you broadcast a socket event from the server it will emit globally to all sockets connected to the app, unless you specify a specific socket id to send it to.
-Therefore we'll grab the socket id of each user and store it on the client and the server (in our database) to allow us to broadcast to specific users and identify who has disconnected when a user shuts the browser window down.
+Therefore we'll need to grab the socket id of each user and store it on the client and the server (in our database) to allow us to broadcast to specific users and identify who has disconnected when a user shuts the browser window down.
 Beneath the public folder declaration in your Node script add the following:

 `````javascript
 io.sockets.on( 'connection', function ( socket ) {